Why these Asian Chicken Wings are So Good!

-There’s no delicate or glamorous way to enjoy these Asian sticky wings, much like sweet potato nachos.
+There’s no delicate or glamorous way to enjoy these sticky Asian wings, much like sweet potato nachos.
 You’re meant to dig in, get messy and enjoy every minute of the crispy texture and bold Asian flavors.
-Trust me you won’t want any of that extra sauce to go to waste.
-It’s too good!
+They’re so good!

 And the best part is they’re simple to make.
 We pride ourselves on making great recipes that are approachable and delicious.
 Our healthy chicken pad thai is one of the most loved recipes on our site thanks to several ingredient options you likely have in your pantry or can easily find at the grocery store.